-Lighting consumes as much as 382 TWh of electricity per year in Europe, about the same as the residential electricity consumption of France, the UK, the Netherlands, Portugal, and Italy combined.
+Domestic and tertiary lighting consumes about 300 TWh of electricity per year in Europe, about the same as the total electricity consumption of the UK.

-However, a ‘lighting revolution’ is underway.
-With super-efficient LED technologies hitting the market, the old concept of bulbs that waste 95% of electricity and break after a year or so is over.
-This revolution can drive massive energy savings and environmental benefits, provided it is adequately supported by meaningful policies, and LED lamps are properly recycled at the end of their life.
+However, a “lighting revolution” is underway.
+With super-efficient LED technologies on the market, the old concept of bulbs that wasted 95% of electricity and broke after a year or two is definitely over.
+This revolution will drive massive energy savings and environmental benefits, provided it is adequately supported by meaningful policies, and LED lamps are properly recycled at the end of their life.

 What is the European Union doing?

 The EU started to enforce a phase-out of incandescent bulbs in 2009, while at the same time adopting regulations to improve office and street lighting.
 The last stage of implementation, initially planned for 2016 and involving the ban of the last “eco-halogen” lamp models, was unfortunately delayed to 2018, which caused a detrimental precedent of rolling back a long-agreed policy (see our story here).
 Now that the stage has finally entered into force, only LED lamps are allowed for sale for regular consumers.
 In parallel, an energy label was set on lamps from 1999 onwards.

 These policies, leading to an accelerated development and adoption of energy-efficient lamps, saved about 100 TWh of electricity per year, as much as the total electricity consumption of the Netherlands.